 My students and I specialize in low-temperature aqueous and radiogenic isotope geochemistry.
 We combine fieldwork, laboratory experiments, and modeling to quantify chemical, physical, and biological phenomena that cycle elements and their isotopes at the Earth’s surface.
 Many activities use isotopes to probe the compositional evolution of the Earth, at timescales spanning the geological to modern-day.
 Other projects aim to elucidate the fundamental behavior of isotopes, including their distribution, transport, and possible fractionation within and between Earth’s biogeochemical reservoirs.
-We also work to improve radiogenic isotope measurements by thermal ionization mass spectrometry.
-A prime goal is to isotopically track the flow, transformation, and distribution of carbon during natural and anthropogenic environmental change.
+A prime goal is to isotopically track the flow, transformation, and distribution of carbon during during gradual and catastrophic environmental change.
 Several investigations focus on mineral weathering and precipitation reactions that cycle carbon and other elements, link inorganic and organic aspects of the Earth system, and control the geochemistry of soils, rivers, aquifers, seawater, and the atmosphere.
-Related efforts seek to understand the causes and consequences of climate change.
-To this end, we work in locations throughout the globe, from pristine natural settings to urban centers.
+Related efforts seek to improve radiogenic isotope measurements by thermal ionization mass spectrometry.

-- Using Ca and Sr isotopes to probe the relationship between chemical weathering and long-term climate change (New Zealand Southern Alps; Fiordland New Zealand; Iceland).
+- Using Ca and Sr isotopes to probe the relationship between chemical weathering and long-term climate change (New Zealand Southern Alps; Iceland; Oman)

-- Reconstructing the marine Ca and Sr cycles during carbon cycle perturbations and mass extinctions in “deep time” (Snowball Earth events, Frasnian-Famennian boundary, Permo-Triassic boundary, Paleocene Eocene Thermal Maximum, Ocean Anoxic Events 1a and 2).
+- Reconstructing the marine Ca and Sr cycles during C cycle perturbations and mass extinctions in “deep time” (Snowball Earth events, Permo-Triassic boundary, Cretaceous-Tertiary Boundary, Ocean Anoxic Events 1a and 2; Paleocene Eocene Thermal Maximum).

-- Linkages between microbial activity, chemical weathering, and carbon cycling at the margin of the Greenland Ice Sheet (Russell Glacier, Kangerlussuaq, Greenland).
+- Linkages between microbial activity, chemical weathering, and C cycling at the margin of the Greenland Ice Sheet (Russell Glacier, Kangerlussuaq).